Boyd Cordner: 2016

 On 5 February 2016, Cordner suffered a pectoral muscle injury which made him miss the early rounds of the 2016 NRL season.
 In round 8 against the St. George Illawarra Dragons in the ANZAC Day match, Cordner made his return from injury in the 20–18 loss at the Sydney Football Stadium.
 On 8 May 2016, Cordner played for Country Origin against City Origin, where he started at second-row and scored a try in the 44–30 loss in Tamworth.
 In round 11 against the Canterbury-Bankstown Bulldogs, Cordner played his 100th NRL career match in the Roosters 32–20 loss at ANZ Stadium.
 Cordner played in game 1 of the 2016 State of Origin series for New South Wales against Queensland, where he scored the first try of the match in the Blues 6–4 loss at ANZ Stadium.
 Cordner didn't feature in games 2 and 3 due to a foot injury.
-Cordner finished his injury riddled 2016 NRL season with him playing in 12 matches and scoring fourntries for the Roosters.
+Cordner finished his injury riddled 2016 NRL season with him playing in 12 matches and scoring four tries for the Roosters.
 On 24 September 2016, Cordner played for Prime Minister's XIII against Papua New Guinea, where he started at second-row in the 58-0 smashing win in Port Moresby.
 On 4 October 2016, Cordner was selected in the Australian Kangaroos final 24-man squad for the tournament.